 The same rules apply to study abroad financial aid as any other aid you receive during the academic year.
 You must attend your course to receive financial aid.
 If you decide not to go, you should inform the financial aid office immediately.
 If you withdraw from a program just before it begins, you will also be subject to the TnCIS cancellation policy and may have to pay considerable penalties from your own funds.
 You will also be responsible for paying back any promissory notes signed for loans you received through financial aid.

 Some students eligible for loans will not receive the funds until after the payment deadline in March.
-Please consult with your campus representative to find out if your institution offers “Bridge Loans”.
-This is a loan that “bridges” the gap between the due date for final payment and the pay out date of the loan funds.
-The student must sign a promissory note to pay the loan in full once the loan check is available.
+Please consult with your campus representative to find out if your institution offers “Bridge Loans” or "Deferment".
+A Bridge Loan is a loan that “bridges” the gap between the due date for final payment and the pay out date of the financial aid or loan funds.
+A Deferment allows students to postpone final payment until the financial aid or loan funds become available.
+In both cases, the student must sign a promissory note to pay the amount of the bridge loan or deferment in full once the financial aid is available.
 Not all schools offer this assistance.
 Check with your campus representative.